ambtcy/school-WE/readme.md

-## Examples for Schoole work experiance
+## Examples for School work experiance
 Author: A Chalkley

 run with: